-The charioteer was the raja’s companion in the battlefield and bore witness to many of his deeds and exploits.
-Thus it was the charioteer who sang poems and recounted tales glorifying the deeds of the Raja and Priests performed the rituals including the sprinkling of sacred water on the king.
+The charioteer was the raja’s companion on the battlefield and bore witness to many of his deeds and exploits.
+Thus, it was the charioteer who sang poems and recounted tales glorifying the deeds of the Raja and Priests performed the rituals, including the sprinkling of sacred water on the king.

 Plates and bowls are the most common vessels made out of Painted Grey Ware.
 These were used on special occasions, for important people, and to serve special food.

-Most mahajanapadas had a capital city, many of these were fortified.
+Most mahajanapadas had a capital city, and many of them were fortified.